Ultimaker/terraform-aws-dcos/README.md

 Contributions are of course welcome.
 Keep in mind that we have a few aims for this project:

 - Everything that can fail, will fail.
 Design your features to survive a failure.
-- We've kept the `dcos-config.yml` and its rendering outside of the module.
+- We've kept the `dcos-config.yml` file and its rendering outside of the module.
 This is intentional to be as configurable as possible.
 All configuration parameters can be found in the [DC/OS documentation](https://dcos.io/docs/1.10/installing/custom/configuration/configuration-parameters/).
 If you need anything from within the module to use in your `dcos-config.yml`, please add the output to